 A common challenge with continuously deployed applications is that new and modified SQL queries are constantly being introduced to the application.
 Many companies choose to use a database monitoring system (such as PMM) to identify those slow queries.
 But identifying slow queries is only the start – what about actually optimizing them?

-In this post we’ll demonstrate a new way to both identify and optimize slow queries, by utilizing the recent integration of Percona Monitoring and Management with EverSQL Query Optimizer via Chrome browser extension.
+In this post we’ll demonstrate a new way to both identify and optimize slow queries, by utilizing the recent integration of Percona Monitoring and Management with EverSQL Query Optimizer (use code PERCONA-EVERSQL-10OFF for a 10% discount on the first billing cycle) via Chrome browser extension.
 This integration allows you to identify slow queries using PMM, and optimize them automatically using EverSQL Query Optimizer.

 Optimizing queries with PMM & EverSQL